 (c) The community opened in March 2024 and is currently under lease-up.
-Activity includes start-up expenses for the project.

 (d) The hotel opened in April 2024.

 (e) Includes changes in the fair value of derivatives related to interest rate swaps entered into by the Busy Bee JV.